Loading...

 Meet with a Funeral Home to Formalize Your Plans

-When you begin preplanning your funeral, you’ll need to make many decisions.
-Cremation or burial?
-Should there be a viewing?
-A wake?
-Where do you want to be buried or have your ashes scattered?
-Fortunately, you don’t have to decide all of this on your own.
+There’s a lot to consider, but you don’t need to handle it all on your own.
 When you preplan with a funeral home, an expert will help guide you, answer your questions, and work with you to create a plan that meets your needs.

 The funeral home will also help you make a payment plan for your expenses if necessary.
 When you plan in advance, you lock in your prices with the funeral home to protect against inflation and price increases.
 When you pay for your funeral expenses upfront, you know that your family will never have to worry about surprise costs.